 Most personal injury cases settle out of court.
 This minimizes legal costs and makes it easy to get compensation for your injuries.
 In some cases, a settlement can’t be agreed upon, and your case may go to trial.
 But what should you expect when you go to trial?
 How can you ensure that you get the compensation you need without paying out substantial legal fees?
 What happens when you go to trial and don’t settle out of court?

 Consulting with a personal injury attorney should be the first step in getting compensated for your injuries and other damages.
-The following helps you understand the trial process and prepare a successful personal injury case.
+This article helps you understand the trial process and prepare a successful personal injury case.

 Why Personal Injury Cases Go to Trial

-Personal injury cases are usually settled out of court.
+Typically, personal injury cases settle out of court.
 Businesses, insurance companies, and other defendants may want to avoid the cost of going to trial.
 So they typically offer a settlement to compensate plaintiffs.

 But there are reasons why a case may not settle.
-If the plaintiff is seeking a significantly large compensation, it may be in the best interest of the defendant to pursue a trial.
+If the plaintiff is seeking a significantly large compensation, it may be in the defendant’s best interest to pursue a trial.